AndreaMargutti/z-index-formazione/slides.md

 <div class="text-sm">

 1. Root element of the document.
-2. Element with a position value absolute or relative and z-index value other than auto.
+2. Element with a position value other thant static (with relative and absolute we need z-index != auto).
-3. Element with a position value fixed or sticky.
 4. Element with a container-type value size or inline-size set (See container queries).
-5. Element that is a flex item with a z-index value other than auto.
+5. Element that is a flex / grid item with a z-index value other than auto.
-6. Element that is a grid item with z-index value other than auto.
+6. Setting opacity to a value less than 1
-7. Element with any of the following properties with a value other than none:
+7. Applying a mix-blend-mode other than normal
-    - transform
-    - scale
-    - rotate
-    - translate
-    - filter
+8. Using transform, filter, clip-path, or perspective
-8. Element with the isolation value isolate.
+9. Element with the isolation value isolate.

 </div>